asz4817/IgBlastN-Sequence-Classification/README.md

 #### human.py and mouse.py:
 These codes will return a human_identities.csv or mouse_identities.csv, which you can then analyze in Excel.
-Pull the resulting list of identities you determin in Excel to a seperate csv to use in the next Python file.
+Pull the resulting list of identities you determine in Excel to a seperate csv to use in the next Python file.

 #### splitFasta.py: